Type of Journey

 Places – Amboli Falls, Shirgaonkar Point, Nangarta Falls, Amboli Sunset Point, Mahadevgad Valley, Parikshit Point

 Wildlife – Green vine, Malabar pit viper, bronzeback tree snake, olive forest snake, Malabar gliding frog, Amboli toad, Amboli bush-frog, many wrinkled frogs

-Mahadevagarh Fort- Located 3 km away from Amboli Ghat, the Mahadevagarh fort offers a panoramic view of the Konkan Coast.
+Mahadevagarh Fort- Located 3 km away from Amboli Ghat, the Mahadevagarh Fort offers a panoramic view of the Konkan Coast.
 It is a lovely place for tourists to visit and the Sunset Point is located quite close to the Fort.
 The place receives very high rainfall, and as a result, becomes dreamy when mist surrounds all over.

-During monsoons, the Amboli Ghat is filled with varieties of reptiles, amphibians, and other species like the Malabar Pit Vipers, Green Vine Snakes, Gliding Frogs, Toads, Cicada, frogs’ eggs, etc. Tourists can marvel at the beauty of the winding paths of Amboli forests searching for the little wondrous creatures such as insects, snakes, and frogs.
+During monsoons, the Amboli Ghat is filled with varieties of reptiles, amphibians, and other species like the Malabar Pit Vipers, Green Vine Snakes, Gliding Frogs, Toads, Cicadas, frogs’ eggs, etc. Tourists can marvel at the beauty of the winding paths of Amboli forests searching for the little wondrous creatures such as insects, snakes, and frogs.
 These are the primary attractions of this region.
 One can also witness a great variety of flora here.
-The Amboli forests are a dream destination for wildlife photographers who wish to capture some exclusive images of reptiles and amphibians of Western Ghats.
+The Amboli forests are a dream destination for wildlife photographers who wish to capture some exclusive images of reptiles and amphibians of the Western Ghats.